GSA-TTS/identity-idva-docs/index.md

 layout: page_gsa_header
 ---
 # Overview
 GSA recognizes that the “Equity Study on Remote Identity Proofing'' may not be accessible to all potential participants with disabilities because it requires volunteers to take photographs of their government-issued ID as well as a live “selfie” or headshot.
-GSA is also investigating other remote identity proofing solutions that are designed to be more accessible but still compliant with the requirements in <a href="https://pages.nist.gov/800-63-3/sp800-63-3.html" tareget="_blank">National Institutes of Standards and Technology (NIST) Special.</a>
+GSA is also investigating other remote identity proofing solutions that are designed to be more accessible but still compliant with the requirements in <a href="https://pages.nist.gov/800-63-3/sp800-63-3.html" tareget="_blank">National Institutes of Standards and Technology (NIST) Special Publication (SP) 800-63</a>.

 The Equity Study on Remote Identity Proofing is administered by the U.S. General Services Administration (GSA) and the participating identity-proofing vendors.
 The study will test how one-to-one (1:1) remote